tanvirch0750/Lux-Attire/README.md

 1. **Browse Products**: Navigate through the product categories like `Menswear`, `Kids Wear`, etc.
 2. **Add to Cart**: Add items to the cart, with cart data persisting across sessions.
+3. **Wishlist**: Save favorite items to a wishlist for future reference.
-3. **Checkout**: Proceed to checkout, where users can choose to pay via Stripe or Cash on Delivery.
+4. **Checkout**: Proceed to checkout, where users can choose to pay via Stripe or Cash on Delivery.
-4. **Order Tracking**: View and track pending and delivered orders on the `My Orders` page.
+5. **Order Tracking**: View and track pending and delivered orders on the `My Orders` page.
-5. **Product Reviews**: Submit reviews for products on the product detail page.
+6. **Product Reviews**: Submit reviews for products on the product detail page.

 ### Admin Role